-The carrying value of intangible assets as at 31 December 2014 amounted to RUB 148,351 thousands (31 December 2013: RIB 94,883 thousand) and include exploration and evaluation assets and other intangible assets
+The carrying value of intangible assets as at 31 December 2015 amounted to RUB 114,883 thousands (31 December 2014: RIB 148,351 thousand) and include exploration and evaluation assets and other intangible assets

-The carrying value of exploration and evaluation assets as at 31 December 2014 amounted to RUB 130,206 thousand (31 December 2013: RUB 76,195thousand) and mainly include expenses related to the combined and subsurface ore extraction project preparation on Akzhal deposit, and exploration and evaluation activities in the relevant area of interest.
-Currently, management of the Group considers the options on further mining of the ore deposit, and gather the required information.
-Consequently, the decision on start-up of the subsurface ore extraction was not yet made.
+The carrying value of exploration and evaluation assets as at 31 December 2015 amounted to RUB 98,241 thousand (31 December 2014: RUB 130,206 thousand) and mainly includes expenses related to the combined and subsurface ore extraction project preparation on Akzhal deposit, and exploration and evaluation activities in the relevant area of interest.

 Other intangible assets comprise the expenses on obtaining CZP SHG (Chelyabinsk Zinc Plant Special High Grade) certificate.
-The carrying value of this asset at 31 December 2014 is RUB 15,783 thousand (31 December 2013: RUB 16,571 thousand).
-The product was formally registered with London Metal Exchange in December 2004.
+The carrying value of this asset at 31 December 2015 is RUB 14,995 thousand (31 December 2014: RUB 15,783 thousand).
+The product was officially registered with London Metal Exchange in December 2004.